middletemplelibrary/Mapping-the-Early-Modern-Inns-of-Court/README.md

 <param ve-image
        url="https://digitalcollections.folger.edu/cantaloupe/iiif/2/https%3A%2F%2Fdigitalcollections.folger.edu%2F_flysystem%2Ffedora%2F2023-09%2F007547.tif/full/full/0/default.jpg"
-       label="Manuscript of the ‘manner of the progression of the masque, <cite>The triumph of peace</cite>, 1634’.
+       label="Manuscript of the ‘manner of the progression of the masque, The triumph of peace, 1634’.
 Folger Shakespeare." license="CC0 BY 1.0">

 <param ve-image